dactylroot/object-tracking/README.md

 ## Roadmap

-  1. momentum modelling
+  1. parameterize fuzzier matching at boundaries or occlusion sites
-  2. use object class information in identity function
+  3. use object class information in identity function